dbcli/mssql-cli/doc/usage_guide.md

                         administrator connection.
   -Q , --query          Executes a query outputting the results to stdout and
                         exits.
+  -i , --input_file     Specifies the file that contains a batch of SQL
+                        statements for processing.
   -o , --output_file    Specifies the file that receives output from a query.
   --enable-sqltoolsservice-logging
                         Enables diagnostic logging for the SqlToolsService.